eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_services.rst

 Before publishing or receiving a message, it may be necessary to initialize its memory for types with strings or sequences.
 Check the `Handling messages memory tutorial <https://micro.ros.org/docs/tutorials/advanced/handling_type_memory>`_ on micro-ROS webpage for details.

+..
+TODO(pgarrido): replace this tutorial with the one in vulcanexus when available

 Cleaning Up
 -----------